If you go back to the 2014 Royal Rumble, nobody had any clue what the plan was for Wrestlemania 30.

 Thank God for CM Punk for sacrificing seven years of his career so we didn’t have to watch Sheamus vs Daniel Bryan again.

 Batista returned to WWE in 2014 and instantly won the 2014 Royal Rumble, that was clearly being earmarked for a Daniel Bryan triumph.

 Any sane booker would have had Bryan win the match, and given Batista another top tier opponent at Wrestlemania like Triple H, or a blockbuster clash with Brock Lesnar.

 Instead, they booked one of the most boring main events in WWE history.
 On their day, Batista and Randy Orton are two of the greatest of all time.

 But putting them together in a Wrestlemania main event whilst the likes of Daniel Bryan and CM Punk fill up the midcard seems like a terrible decision.

 Luckily everyone agreed and WWE eventually put Daniel Bryan in the main event, beating both men and helping us avoid watching these two plod through a 20 minute main event that no-one wanted to see.

 CM Punk vs Triple H

-It was heavily rumoured after Triple H and the Authority forced CM Punk to enter number 1 in the 2014 Royal Rumble and forced Kane to throw him out of the match that CM Punk vs Triple H would be one of the marquee matches for Wrestlemania 30.
+This match was heavily rumoured after Triple H and the Authority forced CM Punk to enter number 1 in the 2014 Royal Rumble.

 Brock Lesnar vs The Rock